DRISL — Deterministic Representation for Interoperable Structures & Links

 Format

-DRISL is an application profile of CBOR ([cbor]) that subsets the more established [cborc] profile, with the following additional constraints:
+DRISL is an application profile of CBOR ([cbor]) that mostly subsets the more established [cborc] profile, with the following additional constraints:

 - Implementations MUST support Tag 42 in the CBOR Tag registry; this tag compactly encodes CIDs as bytestrings, as specified below.